 “For to be carnally minded is death, but to be spiritually minded is life and peace.”
 (Romans 8:6 NKJV)

-While it may not be possible to have a trouble-free voyage across the ocean of life, however, it is possible to have a peace-full voyage in spite of the raging storm of life.
+While it may not be possible to have a trouble-free voyage across the ocean of life; however, it is possible to have a peaceful voyage despite the raging storms of life.

-Peace does not necessarily mean an absence of storm; rather, it means calmness and tranquility in the midst of storm.
-The Lord Jesus Christ demonstrated this when He slept in the sinking boat in the midst of a great storm (Matt.
+Peace does not necessarily mean an absence of the storm but calmness and tranquility amid the storm.
+The Lord Jesus Christ demonstrated this when He slept in the sinking boat amid a great storm (Matt.
 8:24).

-The Lord Jesus would have slept all through the voyage in spite of the tempest if not that He was woken up by his fearful and fretful disciples travelling with Him.
-This kind of supernatural peace is available to all believers in Christ (John 16:33)!
+Jesus would have slept all through the voyage despite the storm if not that He was woken up by his fearful and fretful disciples traveling with Him.
+This kind of supernatural peace is available to all believers in Christ (John 16:33).

-Every born-again believer has received a supernatural peace from Christ.
-This is the peace of God which surpasses all understanding (Phil.
+Every born-again believer has received supernatural peace from Christ.
+This is the peace of God that surpasses all understanding (Phil.
 4:7).

-While it is true that as a born-again believer you already have God’s kind of peace in your born-again spirit, yet you may remain restless, stressful, fearful or fretful all throughout your life-time if you are not spiritually minded.
+While it is true that as a born-again believer, you already have God’s kind of peace in your born-again spirit, yet you may remain restless, stressed, fearful, or fretful throughout your lifetime if you are not spiritually-minded.

-Being born again does not automatically result in experiencing supernatural peace in the midst of storm; it is being spiritually minded or setting your mind on the Spirit that guarantees a life of peace in spite of the storm.
+Being born again does not automatically result in experiencing supernatural peace amid storms; instead, it is being spiritually minded or setting your mind on the Spirit (God’s Word) that guarantees a life of peace despite the storm.

-Sadly, many believers today are not spiritually minded but carnally minded and thus not experiencing or manifesting the peace of God in their born-again spirits.
+Sadly, many believers today are not spiritually-minded but carnally minded, thereby not experiencing or manifesting the peace of God in their born-again spirits.